Difference Between Vaporization and Evaporation

 Vaporization is a fast and vigorous process in which a solid or a liquid is converted into its gaseous form at constant temperature and pressure.

-Unlike evaporation, vaporization is a bulk process in which the whole mass of the liquid changes into vapors.
+Unlike evaporation, vaporization is a bulk process in which the whole mass of the liquid changes into vapours.

-Vaporization in a literal sense means the formation of vapors.
-People generally refer to boiling as vaporization but vaporization includes 3 terms:
+Vaporization, in a literal sense, means the formation of vapours.
+People refer to boiling as vaporization, but vaporization includes 3 terms:

 1. Boiling

-When a liquid is heated to its boiling point, it converts into gas with the formation of bubbles, and this process is called boiling.
-At this point, the vapor pressure equals the surrounding pressure.
+When a liquid is heated to its boiling point, it converts into gas with the formation of bubbles, which is called boiling.
+At this point, the vapour pressure equals the surrounding pressure.

 1. Sublimation

-It is the process of direct conversion of a solid into gas on heating without conversion into liquid.
+It directly converts a solid into gas on heating without converting it into liquid.

 1. Evaporation